Portrait of Christian II of Denmark

 To know more about this discovery, you can read the following book by M. Leeflang

-This intriguing portrait of King Christian II has been recently discovered by Micha Leeflang and fully attributed as an autograph work to Joos Van Cleve.
-According to Micha, it is one of the portraits made of the king during his trip to the Low Countries in 1521.
+This intriguing portrait of King Christian II has been recently discovered by Micha Leeflang and fully attributed as an autograph work by Joos Van Cleve.
+According to Micha Leeflang, it is one of the portraits made of the king during his trip to the Low Countries in 1521.

-We know from Durer’s diary that the king, whom he calls “Nero of the north”, was at the time in Antwerp and that he drew a portrait of him during dinner, which we now conserve, and that the king was so pleased with it that he asked him to accompany him to Brussels and do another portrait of him in oil painting which now unfortunately has been lost.
-It is there that the king must have known Bernard Van Orley who did another portrait of him. (it could be the portrait attributed to Van Orley in the Lázaro Galdiano Museum of Madrid).
-We are also aware that Quentin Metsis, generally recognized as the most distinguished painter of Antwerp and who so greatly influenced Durer and Joos Van Cleve, also painted a portrait of the king in Antwerp.
-Joos Van Cleve, at the time, was Dean of the guild of painters of the city and therefore a person of great prestige who logically could have painted another portrait of the king which is precisely the one we now are studying.
-(All these portraits, as well as the one painted by Cranach in Wuttemberg in 1523, will be exhibited all together for the first time in the National Museum of Copenhagen in July 2017).
+We know from Durer’s diary that the king, whom he calls “Nero of the north”, was at the time in Antwerp and that he drew a portrait of him, which we now conserve.
+The king was so pleased with it that he asked to accompany him to Brussels and render another portrait in oil painting which now unfortunately has been lost.
+It is then when the king must have known Bernard Van Orley who did another portrait of him. (it could be the portrait attributed to Van Orley in the Lázaro Galdiano Museum of Madrid).
+We are also aware that Quentin Metsys, generally recognized as the most distinguished painter of Antwerp, also painted a portrait of the king in Antwerp.
+Joos Van Cleve, at the time, was Dean of the guild of painters of the city and, therefore, a person of great prestige who logically could have painted another portrait of the king which is precisely the one we are now studying.
+(All these portraits, as well as the one painted by Cranach in Wuttemberg,1523, have been exhibited all together for the first time in the National Museum of Copenhagen in July 2017).

-_ A technique so fluid, characteristic of painting from life, but full of transparencies and with the outlines blurred, though without attaining the typical “sfumato” of his later years, makes it possible to ascribe this work to the early years of the 1520 decade, approximately contemporary with his supposed self portrait in the Thyssen Museum; it would be temporarily placed between the pair of portraits of the Kassell Staalichen Gemaldegalerie, one of which is dated 1525 and the other 1526, and the small individual portrait of Stephano Reggio painted between 1516 and 1520.
+_ The technique so fluid, characteristic of a painting depicted from life, full of transparencies and with the outlines blurred, though without attaining the typical “sfumato” of his later years, makes possible to ascribe this work to the early years of the 1520 decade, approximately contemporary with his supposed self portrait in the Thyssen Museum; it would be temporarily placed between the pair of portraits of the Kassell Staalichen Gemaldegalerie, one of which is dated 1525 and the other 1526, and the small individual portrait of Stephano Reggio painted between 1516 and 1520.

 _ In 1520-1523 Joos Van Cleve, though already widely recognized, did not have a big workshop.
-In fact only one assistant, Nicholas of Bruges, entered in1515 and in 1522 when he becomes independent he contacted another one.
+In fact only one assistant, Nicholas of Bruges, entered in1515 and in 1522 he contracted another one when he becomes independent.
 Van Cleve takes on three more assistants in 1535 when he extends his workshop to satisfy increasing demand on his return from his journey to France though maintaining his standard of quality.

 - Exhibited in the exhibition held in the Catharinjekovent at Utrecht "Joos Van Cleve and his workshop" October 2015- September 2016, as by Joos Van Cleve.